k0lp0na/PolyDWM/README.md

 ### Post Things

 Rebooted into DWM.
-Set theme/cursor , wallpaper etc. setup power management.
-FOr issue with polybar brithness module and misc problems refer to my [ArchBspwm Repo](https://github.com/k0lp0na/ArchBspwm) for fixes.
+Set theme/cursor , wallpaper etc. setup power management.:)

 After all that the setup is now ready to go.
 Now maybe actually get some work done instead of configing .dotfiles. anyways enjoy!